-While PNSes are powerful, they leave much work to the app developer in order to implement even common push notification scenarios, such as broadcasting or sending push notifications to segmented users.
+PNSes are powerful.
+However, they leave much work to the app developer to implement even common push notification scenarios, such as broadcasting push notifications to segmented users.

-Push is one of the most requested features in mobile cloud services, because its working requires complex infrastructures that are unrelated to the app's main business logic.
+Pushing notifications requires complex infrastructure that is unrelated to the application's main business logic.
 Some of the infrastructural challenges are:

 - The backend needs to have complex and hard-to-maintain platform-dependent logic to send notifications to devices on various platforms as PNSes are not unified.

 - Per PNS guidelines, device tokens must be refreshed upon every app launch.
-This means the backend is dealing with a large amount of traffic and database access just to keep the tokens up-to-date.
+The backend is dealing with a large amount of traffic and database access just to keep the tokens up-to-date.
 When the number of devices grows to hundreds and thousands of millions, the cost of creating and maintaining this infrastructure is massive.

 - Most PNSes do not support broadcast to multiple devices.
-This means a simple broadcast to a million devices results in a million calls to the PNSes.
+A simple broadcast to a million devices results in a million calls to the PNSes.
 Scaling this amount of traffic with minimal latency is nontrivial.

 - Though PNSes provide a way to send messages to devices, most apps notifications are targeted at users or interest groups.
-This means the backend must maintain a registry to associate devices with interest groups, users, properties, etc. This overhead adds to the time to market and maintenance costs of an app.
+The backend must maintain a registry to associate devices with interest groups, users, properties, etc. This overhead adds to the time to market and maintenance costs of an app.

-Notification Hubs eliminates all complexities associated with enabling push on your own.
-Its multi-platform, scaled-out push notification infrastructure reduces push-related codes and simplifies your backend.
+Notification Hubs eliminates all complexities associated with pushing notifications on your own from your app back-end.
+Its multi-platform, scaled-out push notification infrastructure reduces push-related coding and simplifies your backend.
 With Notification Hubs, devices are merely responsible for registering their PNS handles with a hub, while the backend sends messages to users or interest groups, as shown in the following figure: